 Experimental research on plants (either cultivated or wild) including collection of plant material, must comply with institutional, national, or international guidelines.
 Field studies should be conducted in accordance with local legislation, and the manuscript should include a statement specifying the appropriate permissions and/or licences.

 Before acceptance for publication, each manuscript is run through iThenticate plagiarism detection software to verify the originality and ensure the quality of the written work.
-Authors should take care not to exceed the limit of 20 % of overlapping (no more than 5 % from one source), and even less in the Results and Discussion section, otherwise the paper will be rejected.
+Authors should take care not to exceed the limit of 20 % of overlapping (no more than 3 % with one source, which must be cited), and even less in the Results and Discussion section, otherwise the paper will be rejected.
 If these terms are violated, COPE recommendations will be followed and all parties involved will be notified.